Wilson1-ux/My-Portfolio/README.md

 # ABOUT ME

 Hello!
-I am Ogubuike Wilson Chukwuemena😎, a detail driven data analyst, dedicated to transforming raw data into meaningful insights.
-I specialise in helping organizations and businesses make informed decisions by transforming complex data into actionable insight.
-With Excel, Power BI, Tableau and SQL, I leverage advanced data analysis and visualization techniques to uncover trends, Identify areas for improvement and drive business growth.
+I am Ogubuike Wilson Chukwuemena😎, a data analyst with hands-on experience in Excel, Power BI, SQL, and Tableau.
+I specialize in transforming raw data into actionable insights, creating clear and interactive dashboards, and performance tracking to support data-informed decision-making.
+With a strong analytical mindset and attention to detail, I leverage advanced data analysis and visualization techniques to help organizations uncover trends, Identify areas for improvement, optimize performance, and drive business growth.
+I enjoy uncovering patterns and trends that help businesses optimize their operations and strategies.

 # SKILLS